sri14-git/Library-Management-System-CLI/Readme.md

    - Create a new PostgreSQL database
    - Update `persistence.xml` with your database credentials

-5. Run the application: bash java -jar target/library-management-system-1.0-SNAPSHOT.jar
+5. Run the application:
+   Compile and run `Main.java` using your IDE (VS Code or IntelliJ) or the terminal:

 ## Database Schema